chrisgrieser/nvim-rulebook/README.md

 ```

 Note that `:Rulebook suppressFormatter` only supports normal mode.
 To add
-formatter-ignore comments for a line range, you need to use the lua function
+formatter-ignore comments for a line range, you need to use the Lua function
 `require("rulebook").suppressFormatter()` from visual mode.

 ## Configuration